the-teachingRSE-project/competencies/competencies.md

     RC&
-    This is likely to be familiar to individuals, who are often researchers, especially if they are embedded within a research team.& Many RSEs will have familiarity with the research lifecycle, although they may not have domain knowledge.
+    This is likely to be familiar to individuals, who are often researchers, especially if they are embedded within a research team.& Many RSEs will have familiarity with the research life-cycle, although they may not have domain knowledge.
 This can be alleviated by interacting with a group& Likely to be familiar to software teams (often researchers) working in a research group.
 Can share knowledge between themselves or reach out to colleagues.&
-    Teams of RSEs from an RSE group are likely to include one or more team members with strong awareness of the research lifecycle.& Research organizations have extensive infrastructure to manage the research lifecycle, this can support researchers/RSEs.
+    Teams of RSEs from an RSE group are likely to include one or more team members with strong awareness of the research life-cycle.& Research organizations have extensive infrastructure to manage the research life-cycle, this can support researchers/RSEs.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     SRU&